 Mandatory life without parole sentences are substantively distinct and much harsher than alternative sentencing schemes in which life without parole is, at most, a discretionary alternative.
-See Brief of Appellee at 22-23.
 The U.S. Supreme Court has stated that "[m]andatory minimum sentences increase the penalty for a crime," and has found it "impossible to dissociate the floor of a sentencing range from the penalty affixed to the crime."
 Alleyne v.
 United States, 133 S. Ct.
 2151, 2155, 2160 (2013).
 The Court has explained that "[e]levating the low-end of a sentencing range heightens the loss of liberty associated with the crime."
 Id. at 2161.
 Accordingly, a mandatory life without parole sentence for a juvenile is substantively different from a discretionary life without parole sentence; it is substantively harsher, more aggravated, and imposes a more heightened loss of liberty.

 Miller therefore expanded the range of sentencing options available to juveniles by prohibiting mandatory life without parole and requiring that additional sentencing options be put in place.
-This is a fundamental change in sentencing for juveniles that goes well beyond a change in a procedural rule.
+Unlike procedural rules, which "regulate only the manner of determining the defendant's culpability", Summerlin, 542 U.S. at 353, Miller imposes a fundamental, substantive change in sentencing for juveniles.

-b.
 Miller Is Substantive Pursuant To Teague Because The Court Imposed New Factors That A Sentencer Must Consider Before Imposing Juvenile Life Without Parole Sentences